devicetree-org/devicetree-specification/source/chapter2-devicetree-basics.rst

    (such as a stock ticker symbol), and ``model`` specifies the model number.

-   The compatible string should consist only of lowercase letters, digits and dashes, and should start with a letter.
+   The compatible string should consist only of lowercase letters, digits, and dashes, and should start with a letter.
 A single comma is typically only used following a vendor prefix.
 Underscores should not be used.